meken/cloud-hackathons/hacks/adk-intro/README.md

 We have already provided an `a2a-server` on Cloud Run.
 It has a single agent deployed that can signal the hero using whatever method they prefer (lights, smoke, fax, email, carrier pigeon etc).

-Create a new agent `signal_hero_agent` using A2A protocol and add it to the `dispatcher_agent` sequence as the last one.
+Create a new agent `signal_hero_agent` that uses A2A protocol to connect to the remote `a2a-server` and add it to the `dispatcher_agent` sequence as the last one.

 ### Success Criteria